princjef/mageutil/shellcmd/README.md

 )
 ```

-Commands can also run in a mode that captures their output rather than piping it to the console\.
-This is available via the Output\(\) method\.
+Commands can also run in a mode that captures their output rather than piping it to the console.
+This is available via the Output\(\) method.

 ```
 out, err := shellcmd.Command(`go test ./...`).Output()